 Figure: Simple HTML is beautiful.

 Far from that.
-True, few people really understand the power of and how to best utilize “keep it simple.”
+True, few people may really understand the power of and how to best utilize “keep it simple.”
 But when understood, that power is one to be reckoned with.
 It comes from knowledge of what matters and what doesn’t.
-Not keeping things simple is saying that everything matters; while that may at times be true, most of the time it’s not.
+Not keeping things simple is saying that everything matters; while that may occasionally be true, most of the time it’s not.

 Similar to our focus on quality, keeping things simple is abstract.
 We can’t generally list everything that matters, for that depends on the context as well as the goals.
 Keeping things simple requires focus and experience.
 From that follows, however, that our growing focus and experience, and our knowledge of context and goals help us adhering to this important principle.